rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 - **Email**: Choose email recipients for alert notifications.
 - **PagerDuty**: Route notifications to staff by phone, SMS, or personal email.
 - **WebHooks**: Update a webpage with alert notifications.
+- **Wechat**: Send alert notifications to your Wechat at Work contacts.
 <br/>
 <br/>